Last updated on May 9th, 2023.

 In the corner of the Hopetoun Estate is Midhope Castle, a 15th-century tower house that was used as the setting for Lallybroch (also known as Broch Turach) in Outlander seasons 1 and 2.

-This historic building is located in Abercorn, a tiny hamlet situated on a corner of the Hopetoun estate, and viewers will no doubt recognise it as the family home of the Fraser clan where Jamie occasionally lived alongside his sister Jenny, her husband Ian, and their children.
+This historic building is located in Abercorn, a tiny hamlet on a corner of the Hopetoun Estate, and viewers will no doubt recognise it as the family home of the Fraser clan, where Jamie occasionally lived alongside his sister Jenny, her husband Ian, and their children.
+In reality, John Hope once owned the home, and he rebuilt the straightforward tower and turrets of an earlier rectangular building to transform it into the castle that we see today.

-There’s obviously a lot of history in those walls – especially as the castle later became one of the seats of the Earls of Hopetoun – but even so it was left to fall into decline by the early 1900s and was recorded as being completely derelict by WWI.
+There’s a lot of history in the building, but even so, it fell into decline by the early 1900s and was recorded in borough records as being completely derelict by the start of WWI.

 Blackness Castle